-The opening date of the Public Offer will be 22 November 2019 and the closing date for the Public Offer will be 13 December 2019 unless otherwise extended.
+The opening date of the Public Offer was 22 November 2019 and the closing date for the Public Offer will be 24 January 2020 unless otherwise extended.

 The Directors reserve the right to close the Offer early or extend the Closing Date (as the case may be), should it be considered by them necessary to do so.
 No Shares will be issued until the conditions to the Acquisition are satisfied.